Some Applications of Abelianization in Gromov-Witten Theory: Examples

-has the expected dimension $8-4=4$, or it is empty.
-Since $Z(\bS)$ has $\bmu_3$ isotropy, we can replace $D\cap Z(\bS)^c$ with $D$ in \eqref{eq:choose-s}.
+has the expected dimension $8-4=4$, or it is empty.\note{effective cartier divisors can be empty I guess.} Since $Z(\bS)$ has $\bmu_3$ isotropy, we can replace $D\cap Z(\bS)^c$ with $D$ in \eqref{eq:choose-s}.
 Finally, $\bG = GL(2)\times \Gm$ has dimension 5 and the orbits of semistable points also have dimension 5, so for $s \in U_3$ the locus \eqref{eq:choose-s} must be empty.